bfrench88/terraform-quiz/readme.md

 # Terraform Quiz

+This quiz is used to test the following

+1. Test your understanding of GIT flow
+2. Test your understanding of Terraform structure
+3. Test your understanding of Terraform functions

+## Objective

+Fix the issues with the Terraform to allow it to create 3 virtual machines in the North Europe region of Azure.

+## Code

 The following terraform includes the following modules:

 1. Resource Group - This will create an Azure resource group